IanCWeston/dinohunter/README.md

 - [X] Create Terraform script that launches the infrastructure
 - [X] Automate the Velociraptor server configuration
-- [ ] Create a python or go installer to launch infrastructure, connect to infrastructure, and destroy infrastructure
 - [ ] Automate the Velociraptor client configuration
 - [ ] Automate the Filebeat module configuration for Office365